 - Articles, advice, and tools for grieving parents

-You can locate local support groups on the foundation's website.
+You can search for a support group or a compassionate care provider on the foundation's website.

 Mothers with Angels Memorial and Grief Support is a website that helps grieving mothers memorialize their children and provides support through shared stories, articles, spiritual verses, and advice.

 - Email support groups for parents and kids

 - Other resources such as books and articles

 You may choose to join a support group that is just for mothers.
 When dealing with your grief, you may find it more comfortable and emotionally relatable to be in a support group with only women.
 A few examples of these types of groups include:

 - M.E.N.D.
 (Mommies Enduring Neonatal Death) provides hope and healing after the loss of your baby by miscarriage, stillbirth or early infant death.
 M.E.N.D. hosts events, commemorative ceremonies and has support group chapters throughout the nation.